lferrarotti74/github-workflows-templates/templates/README.md

 ## Pinning Strategy

-- Prefer pinning to a commit SHA (immutable) or to a released tag (e.g., `@v0.1.0`).
-Avoid floating refs for production.
+- Prefer pinning to a commit SHA (immutable) for production use.
+Released tags (e.g., `@v0.1.0`) can be used for testing/non‑production.
+Avoid floating refs like `@main`.

 ## Finding the Commit SHA